thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         Our cruises are fun and suitable for all ages.
       title: Things to see and do on your charter
-    - dropdownContent: >-
-        Dependent on the length of your charter there are other optional destinations including;

-        * Sanctuary Cove

-        * Couran Cove, South Stradbroke Island

-        * Pelican Feeding and Seafood Lunch at Charis Seafoods
-      title: More Sightseeing Ideas
     - title: What's Included
       dropdownContent: >-
         * Private use of your own beautiful sailing catamaran for 3 to 6 hours